Palo (religion): Praise houses

-A tata or yayi may be reluctant to teach their padres and madres too much information about Palo, fearing that if they do so the student will break away from their house and establish an independent one.
+A tata or yayi may be reluctant to teach their padres and madres too much about Palo, fearing that if they do so the student will break from their praise house to establish their own.
 A padre or madre will not have initiates of their own.
-A particular padre (but not a madre) might be selected as a special assistant of the tata or yayi; if they serve the former then they are called a bakofula, if they serve the latter they are a mayordomo.
-The madrinas and padrinas are often considered possessive of their student initiates.
+A particular padre (but not a madre) might be selected as a special assistant of the tata or yayi; if they serve the former then they are called a bakofula, if they serve the latter they are a mayordomo ("butler", "steward").
+The madrinas and padrinos are often considered possessive of their student initiates.
 Experienced practitioners who run their own praise houses often vie with one another for prospective initiates and will sometimes try to steal members from each other.

 An individual seeking initiation into a praise house is usually someone who has previously consulted a palero or palera to request their aid, for instance in the area of health, love, property, or money, or in the fear that they have been bewitched.
 The Palo practitioner may suggest that the client's misfortunes result from their bad relationship with the spirits of the dead, and that this can be improved by receiving initiation into Palo.

 New initiates are called ngueyos, a term meaning "child" in the Palo Kikongo language.
 In the Briyumba and Monte traditions, new initiates are also known as pinos nuevos ("saplings").
 Ngueyos may attend feasts for the praise house's nganga, to which they are expected to contribute, and may seek advice from it, but they will not receive their own personal nganga nor attend initiation ceremonies for the higher grades.
-Some practitioners are content to remain at this level and do not pursue further initiation to reach the level of padre or madre.
+Many practitioners are content to remain at this level and do not pursue further initiation to reach the status of padre or madre.

-When the tata or yayi or a house is close to death, they are expected to announce a successor, who will then be ritually accepted as the new tata or yayi by the house members.
+When the tata or yayi of a house is close to death, they are expected to announce a successor, who will then be ritually accepted as the new tata or yayi by the house members.
 The new leader may adopt the nganga of their predecessor, resulting in them having multiple nganga to care for.
-After this leader's death, other senior initiates often have the option of leaving the house and either joining another or establishing their own.
+Alternatively, at a leader's death, the senior initiates of the house may leave to join another or establish their own.
 This results in some Palo practitioners being members of multiple familias de religion.